jafbath/blackjack/README.md

 if dealer is less than 17 then they need to continue to hit.

 assign value to facecards but can let the actual number of lower cards just equal their value

+Try to figure out a message system or text box or modul that will display when someone gets blackjack or when someone busts.

+could display messages in a flexbox container in the middle of the screen that is semi transparent

+super important is trying to find a way to only show the value and visibility of one of the dealers cards

+must implement wagering feature. could do this with tying $5 $10 $25 chips near player that would show a total value of the bet and how much you have left.